Tagar Olson is a Founder of Integrum and member of the Investment Committee.

 Tagar also led KKR’s Hospitality & Leisure sector, where he was involved with KKR’s investments in Apple Leisure Group, KSL Recreation, Hotel del Coronado and La Costa Resort & Spa.

-Prior to joining KKR, Tagar was with Evercore Partners Inc., where he was involved in a number of private equity transactions and mergers and acquisitions.
+Prior to joining KKR, Tagar was with Evercore Partners, where he was involved in a number of private equity transactions and mergers and acquisitions.

-Tagar is a member of the Board of Overseers at NYU Langone Medical Center and is co-founder of the DHPS Foundation, a charitable organization dedicated to the research and treatment of rare genetic diseases.
+Tagar is co-founder of the DHPS Foundation, a charitable organization dedicated to the research and treatment of rare genetic diseases.
 He holds a B.S. and B.A.S., summa cum laude, from the University of Pennsylvania.

 Ursula Burns is a Founder of Integrum and member of the Investment Committee.

-She most recently served as Chairwoman of VEON Ltd, a global telecom company where she held the roles of Chairwoman from June 2017 and Chairwoman and CEO from December 2018 until June 2020.
+Ursula most recently served as Chairwoman of VEON Ltd, a global telecommunications company, where she held the roles of Chairwoman from June 2017 and Chairwoman and CEO from December 2018 until June 2020.

-She joined Xerox as a mechanical engineering intern in 1980 and during her career held leadership posts spanning corporate services, manufacturing, and product development.
-During her tenure as CEO, Ursula helped transform the company from a global leader in document technology to the world’s most diversified business services company serving enterprises and governments of all sizes.
+Ursula joined Xerox as a mechanical engineering intern in 1980 and during her career, held leadership posts spanning corporate services, manufacturing, and product development.
+During her tenure as CEO, Ursula helped transform the company from a global leader in document technology to the world’s most diversified business services company, serving enterprises and governments of all sizes.
 Shortly after being named CEO, she spearheaded the largest acquisition in Xerox history, the $6.4 billion purchase of Affiliated Computer Services.

-Ursula, who regularly appears on Fortune’s and Forbes’ list of the world’s most powerful women, is a Director of Uber, Exxon Mobil, Endeavor, Waystar, IHS Towers and Plum Acquisition I. She is also Non-Executive Chairwoman of Teneo, a global CEO advisory firm.
+Ursula, who regularly appears on Fortune’s and Forbes’ list of the world’s most powerful women, is a Director of Uber, Exxon Mobil, Endeavor Group Holdings, Waystar, IHS Towers and Plum Acquisition I, and MerchantE.
+She is also Non-Executive Chairwoman of Teneo Holdings LLC.

-Former U.S. President Obama appointed Ursula to help lead the White House national program on Science, Technology, Engineering and Math (STEM) from 2009-2016 and appointed her as Chair of the President’s Export Council from 2015-2016 after her service as Vice Chair from 2010-2015.
-Ursula also served as the Vice Chair of the Business Roundtable and the Chair of the Technology CEO’s Council.
+Former U.S. President Obama appointed Ursula to help lead the White House national program on Science, Technology, Engineering and Math (STEM) from 2009 to 2016 and appointed her as Chair of the President’s Export Council from 2015 to 2016, after her service as Vice Chairwoman from 2010 to 2015.
+Ursula also served as the Vice Chairwoman of the Business Roundtable and the Chairwoman of the Technology CEO’s Council.

 Richard Kunzer is a Founder of Integrum and member of the Investment Committee.

-Other companies he previously worked at include Credit Suisse in New York and London, Paribas and Singer and Friedlander in London where he helped facilitate the sale of the bank to another financial services institution.
+Other companies he previously worked at include Credit Suisse in New York and London, Paribas, and Singer & Friedlander in London, where he helped facilitate the sale of the bank to another financial services institution.

 Richard has strong links across the global investor and financial sponsors community globally where he is close to senior decision makers to these organizations.

-Before working in finance Richard spent 4 years in the British Army as a Captain in an Armored Reconnaissance regiment.
-Postings included Canada and Germany, as well as an active duty tour of Bosnia.
+Before working in finance, Richard spent four years in the British Army as a Captain in an Armored Reconnaissance regiment.
+Postings included Canada and Germany, as well as an active-duty tour of Bosnia.

 Kathy Reiland is a member of the Investment Committee at Integrum.

-Kathy has over thirty years of investment and acquisition experience most recently during her tenure at Standard Industries and Evercore Partners.
+Kathy has over thirty years of investment and acquisition experience most recently during her tenure at Standard Industries (“Standard”) and 40 North Management (“40 North”) and Evercore Partners (“Evercore”).

-Prior to joining Standard Industries, Kathy spent eighteen years as a Senior Managing Director at Evercore Partners (“Evercore”), a global independent investment banking advisory firm, and Evercore Capital Partners, Evercore’s private equity platform.
-During that time, Kathy was a general partner of the private equity funds, and ultimately Chief Operating Officer of the firm’s investment businesses that included private equity, traditional asset management and wealth management.
+Prior to joining Standard , Kathy spent eighteen years as a Senior Managing Director at Evercore, a global independent investment banking advisory firm, and Evercore Capital Partners, Evercore’s private equity platform.
+During that time, Kathy was a general partner of the private equity funds, and ultimately served as the Chief Operating Officer of the firm’s investment businesses that included private equity, traditional asset management and wealth management.
 Later, she served as head of Evercore’s international joint ventures in Asia.
 Kathy was involved in Evercore Capital Partner’s investments in Fidelity Information Services (FIS), Sedgwick, Bollinger and Causeway Capital.
 In addition, Kathy was actively involved in Evercore’s diversity and recruiting efforts responsible for launching the Women’s Forum which was designed to establish relationship networks and training to position women for senior leadership roles.

 Prior to joining Evercore, Kathy was a buy-side equity analyst at Sanford Bernstein and a consultant at Bain & Co.